How To

 Luckily, it only takes a few simple terminal commands to ensure that Plexamp launches automatically each time you power on your Raspberry Pi.

-This guide assumes you already have Plexamp installed and you’re able to launch the Plexamp player and use it as an endpoint to stream music from your Plex Library or Tidal integration.
+This guide assumes you already have Plexamp installed and you’re able to launch the Plexamp player and use it as an endpoint to stream music from your Plex Library.

 If you don’t already have Plexamp installed and running you should check out our full guide to Install Headless Plexamp for your Raspberry Pi to create a Plex endpoint.